Timothy Donnelly

 Born in 1969 in Providence, Rhode Island, Timothy Donnelly holds a BA from Johns Hopkins University, and an MFA from Columbia University.

-Donnelly is the author of two collections of poetry, The Cloud Corporation (Wave Books, 2011) and Twenty-seven Props for a Production of Eine Lebenszeit (Grove Press, 2003).
-His work has also been translated into German and appears in the poetry anthologies Legitimate Dangers: American Poets of the New Century, Joyful Noise: An Anthology of American Spiritual Poetry, and Poet, Poems and Poetry, edited by Helen Vendler.
+Donnelly is the author of four collections of poetry: Chariot (Wave Books, 2023); The Problem of the Many (Wave Books, 2019); The Cloud Corporation (Wave Books, 2011); and Twenty-seven Props for a Production of Eine Lebenszeit (Grove Press, 2003).
+His work has also been translated into German and appears in the poetry anthologies Legitimate Dangers: American Poets of the New Century (Sarabande Books, 2006), edited by Michael Dumanis and Cate Marvin; Joyful Noise: An Anthology of American Spiritual Poetry, and Poet (Autumn House Press, 2006); Poems, Poets, Poetry: An Introduction and Anthology (Bedford/St. Martin’s, 2009), edited by Helen Vendler.

 Donnelly's work has been widely praised.
 Jorie Graham has remarked that his poetry is "musically brilliant and articulate," and Richard Howard found Donnelly's first collection, "as vigorous, as fresh, and as authoritative" as the work of John Ashbery.

-Donnelly is the current poetry editor at the Boston Review.
-He is also a professor in the Writing Program at Columbia University's School of the Arts.
+Donnelly has served as the poetry editor at the Boston Review.
+He is also a professor in the writing program at Columbia University’s School of the Arts.
 He lives in Brooklyn, New York.